mejitos/stack-overflow-overflow/README.md

 * '-q' or '--question' = search from questions only
 * '-a' or '--answer'   = search from answers
 * '-r' or '--results'  = how many result pages to go through

+## __UPDATE: HOX!
+The arrows in bottom bar doesn't show up on windows CMD unless it supports unicode and for me, it doesn't do that as a default__

 ### Commands